bridge-core/docs/docs/guide/misc/project-config.md

 The `compiler` property is used to configure the default [Dash compiler](/guide/advanced/dash/index) build profile.
 Documentation for this field can be found [here](/guide/advanced/dash/index.html#default-profile).

-The `bridge` property can be used to sepcify additional configuration to bridge.
+The `bridge` property can be used to specify additional configuration to bridge.
 It accepts a `v1CompatMode` field which should be a boolean stating whether bridge. should run in v1 compatibility mode for a project that has been converted from bridge. v1.